 There are some situations where it’s obvious like when you pay 20$ for your stock and it’s worth 30$ on the purchase day.
 That’s a 50% return up front but let’s look at what employees may have done in other situations.

-- Use ESPP as a retirement plan.
 This should really be looked at as part of an overall portfolio strategy otherwise your retirement plan may soon be heavy in your company and one day you may be in a dangerous situation.
 If you are not familiar with owning individual stocks, you may feel stressed when there are market swings and your portfolio fluctuates.

-- Sell all shares on the purchase date.
 This is where you use the ESPP as a saving plan and leverage it for a quick profit (the ESPP discount which is easy money).
 In some cases, you may forfeit growth and profits by selling too early.
 This is usually the safest play when it comes to diversifying from your main income.